 This rather verbose title is aimed at a wide array of digital design features.
 You’ll learn about Photoshop, Illustrator, and even InDesign for digital projects.
 This means the book goes into depth about more than just web design.
 But the principles of design tend to overlap regardless of medium.

-This digital toolkit is big – about 800 pages big.
-It’ll take effort to push through all the lessons but in the end you’ll learn a hell of a lot about design.
+This digital toolkit is big – about 800 to 900 pages thick.
+It’ll take effort to push through all the lessons, but in the end, you’ll learn a hell of a lot about design.